BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: Methodological background

-For the graph-prior, we consider a uniform distribution over all graph space, $pr(G) \propto 1$, as a non-informative prior.
+where $|E|$ indicate the number of links in the graph $G$ (graph size) and parameter $\theta \in (0,1)$ is a prior probability of existing link.
+For the case $\theta = 0.5$ (as a default option of the \pkg{BDgraph}), we will have a uniform distribution over all graph space, as a non-informative prior.
 For the prior distribution of the precision matrix conditional on the graph $G$, we use a G-Wishart $W_G(b,D)$.

 Here we consider a computationally efficient birth-death MCMC sampling algorithm proposed by \cite{mohammadi2015bayesianStructure} for Gaussian graphical models.
 The algorithm is based on a continuous time birth-death Markov process, in which the algorithm explores the graph space by adding/removing a link in a birth/death event.